posabsolute/jQuery-Validation-Engine/README.md

 You can easy add a locale by taking *jquery.validationEngine-en.js* as an example.
 Feel free to share the translation ;-)

+### Changing defaults options globally

+You can, for example, disable the scrolling globally by using $.validationEngine.defaults.scroll = false.

+This need to be added before the initialization, one good way to handle this would be to add your settings in a file.

+    <script src="js/jquery.validationEngine-en.js" type="text/javascript" charset="utf-8"></script>
+    <script src="js/jquery.validationEngine.js" type="text/javascript" charset="utf-8"></script>
+    <script src="js/jquery.validationEngine-settings.js" type="text/javascript" charset="utf-8"></script>

 Rules of thumb
 ---